querycz/CSS-Framework/README.md

 # CSS Framework 🖼
-Just a basic CSS template framework
+Just a basic CSS template framework that evolved during the time only to single container component and CSS reset